allthingsnew/grid-it/README.md

 # [Grid-It v2.0.2](http://allthingsnew.github.com/grid-it/)

-Grid-It is a CSS grid system built from the best practices of several other grid systems.
-It benefits from using the best points of other CSS grid philosophies without being tied to their complete systems.
-It aims at being as lightweight as possible and as powerful as possible.
-Grid-It rests on the following strengths:
+Grid-It is a CSS3 grid system built from the best practices of several other grid systems.
+It benefits from using the mold-breaking features of other CSS grids without being tied to their individual frameworks or philosophies.
+It aims at remaining as lightweight, powerful, and yet customizable as possible.
+Grid-It features:

 * Border Box Sizing
 * Mobile-First Development